wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/zodiac.md

 ---
 title: "Zodiac"
-description: "Yahweh (יהוה), also known as the First and the Last (Alpha and Omega) is an Eloha (אֱלוֹהַּ) and the lead representative of the Elohim (אֱלֹהִים) as a whole.
-He is an Eternal in the sense that he has already inhabited multiple bodies (a Elohimian technique to live forever) and therefore member of the Council of Eternals acting as their head of Council.
-In Biblical scriptures, Yahweh is identifed as the main singular god and is also interchangeably equated with the civilization he's representing, the Elohim.
-Yahweh was also the Eloha that Raël met on multiple occassions, as did all the prophets that came before him."
+description: "The Zodiac is a band in the sky through which the sun passes through, known as the ecliptic.
+Within that band, there are 12 stellar constellations to be found which each are named after an animal.
+The Zodiac provides therefore the zoological symbols to properly name the position of the sun in the sky.
+Over the years, the relative position of the Zodiac shifts eastwards along the ecliptic due to the phenomenon of precession.
+With that understanding, the zodiac can be understood as the basis for the naming of 12 houses within a long-lasting cycle each denominating a given world age."
-lead: "Yahweh (יהוה), also known as the First and the Last (Alpha and Omega) is an Eloha (אֱלוֹהַּ) and the lead representative of the Elohim (אֱלֹהִים) as a whole.
-He is an Eternal in the sense that he has already inhabited multiple bodies (a Elohimian technique to live forever) and therefore member of the Council of Eternals acting as their head of Council.
-In Biblical scriptures, Yahweh is identifed as the main singular god and is also interchangeably equated with the civilization he's representing, the Elohim.
-Yahweh was also the Eloha that Raël met on multiple occassions, as did all the prophets that came before him."
+lead: "A band in the sky through which the sun passes through, known as the ecliptic.
+Within that band, there are 12 stellar constellations to be found which each are named after an animal.
+The Zodiac provides therefore the zoological symbols to properly name the position of the sun in the sky.
+Over the years, the relative position of the Zodiac shifts eastwards along the ecliptic due to the phenomenon of precession.
+With that understanding, the zodiac can be understood as the basis for the naming of 12 houses within a long-lasting cycle each denominating a given world age."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false